adrian-dembek/kaggle-hm-kedro/README.md

 Here, we decided to share a solution with a part of the approach on how to use Kedro and featuretools to **create multiple, reproducible, customizable and scalable feature stores** which can be used in Machine Learning models further in the pipeline.
 Also, please refer to [Kedro documentation](https://kedro.readthedocs.io/en/stable/index.html) in case of any doubts.

 Below you can find an instruction wits steps leading to the resulting feature stores.
-To avoid extensive data loading, I purposly ommitted "sampling" part which uses raw data and started the pipeline from the second step which is "data cleaning".
-I encourage you to fill in the gap, write a sampling function (node) and run the pipeline to get the sampled datasets I included in the repo.

 ## Set up the environment